OmniFysics: Towards Physical Intelligence Evolution via Omni-Modal Signal Processing and Network Optimization: Introduction

-At the architectural level, we present \textbf{OmniFysics}, a new omni-modal large model capable of authentic physical world perception.
+At the architectural level, we present OmniFysics, a new omni-modal large model capable of authentic physical world perception.
 OmniFysics achieves unified understanding across four modalities (\ie, image, text, audio, and video), and high-fidelity generation for image, text, and audio.
 To navigate complex cross-modal interactions while balancing inference depth and computational efficiency, we introduce an adaptive dynamic switching mechanism.
 This mechanism intelligently routes tasks between a lightweight perception pattern and a more advanced physical-visual generation pattern, guided by semantic intent and syntactic priors.
 Extensive experiments demonstrate that OmniFysics not only achieves significant gains on physical perception benchmarks but also yields substantial, consistent improvements in image-text, audio, and omni-modal understanding tasks.
-Our work validates the efficacy of injecting explicit physical knowledge into omni-modal architectures, laying a solid foundation for future embodied intelligence capable of truly understanding and interacting with the physical world.
+Our work demonstrates injecting physical knowledge into omni-modal models, grounding future embodied intelligence for understanding and interacting with the physical world.